WSDOT fired Donna Tegnell and many more over vaccines in 2021 – Their lawsuit is still alive as Appeals Court ponders its fate

 More than 60 of the fired WSDOT employees hired attorney Nathan J. Arnold, who filed a lawsuit styled Gray et al v.
 Washington State Department of Transportation.

 That lawsuit was one of 11 Arnold filed against various government bodies across Washington.
-The cause listed was alleged denial of an exemption to the vaccine mandate, or special accommodations, based on religious and body autonomy grounds.
+The cause listed was alleged denial of special accommodations, based on religious and body autonomy grounds.
 All exemptions were accepted by the State, but the State said it could not accommodate the fired workers.
 One lawsuit was for the State Troopers.
 And one for Spokane firefighters.
 The Spokane lawsuit, styled “Bacon v.
 Woodward,” has been the fastest-moving case.

 Filed in 2021, the Spokane lawsuit was dismissed by the district court without a trial in 2022.
 But in June of this year, the 9th Circuit of the U.S. Court of Appeals reversed the dismissal and remanded the case back to the district court.

 The Gray et al v.
 Washington case (fired WSDOT employees) followed a similar track.
 Also filed in 2021, that case was dismissed in October 2023, two years after it was filed.
-And like the Spokane case, the 9th Circuit Appeals Court agreed to consider the Gray case.
+And like the Spokane case, the 9th Circuit Appeals Court agreed to take up the Gray case, which also was dismissed without a trial.
 That appeals court hearing of oral arguments was held Tuesday in Seattle.

 A recording of that hearing is below.
 It is very technical.
 For those who don’t know much about Constitutional law, at least one can observe body language.